 At AIB College of Business, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This college is ranked at #627 in male to female diversity nationwide.
 The undergraduate population is comprised of 158 males and 190 females.

 Review Male/Female Diversity at American Institute of Business

-When available, the chart below includes the male to female distribution among American Institute of Business' faculty, as well as students.
+When available, the chart below includes the male to female distribution among American Institute of Business' undergraduate students.

 Geographic Diversity is Normal

 Are you seeking a college that recruits students from all across the U.S., or would you prefer a local college that mostly pulls students from within your home state?

 In order to come up with the geographic diversity for each school, we looked at where every student resided before they were admitted.